Displays using a GFX Library

 Display Adapter

-Between the DisplayOutputElement and the GFX library the DisplayAdapter (for GFX) offers some primitive drawing functions.
+Between the DisplayOutputElement and the GFX library the DisplayAdapter (for GFX) offers some simple drawing functions.
 These are used by the DisplayOutputElements as they check some HomeDing specifics:

 The GFX libraries differ in their implementation in detail and some primitives are using bounding box parameters others with and height.
 This is unified by the adapter drawing functions.

-Output Element can be configured with 3 color properties: color, background and border.
-These are use as default values for all configured Output Elements.
+The Display Output Elements can be configured with 3 color properties: color, background and border.
+These are used as default values for all configured Output Elements.

 The color “none” can be used to remove the color value.